PostHog/posthog.com/contents/handbook/company/team.md

 <div class="team-left-bio" markdown="1">

-A Bay Area native and a startup vet, Kunal loves finding new ways to leverage data, product, and engineering to drive business outcomes.
-Most recently, he was leading the growth team at Amplitude.
+Hi!
+My name is Kunal, I'm a Bay Area native and a bit of a startup vet.
+I love discovering new ways to leverage data, product, and engineering to drive business outcomes.

+Most recently, I led growth at Amplitude and an education startup prior to that.

-When not thinking about growth, you can catch him studying the Mamba Mentality, re-learning guitar chords, or making some ravioli (a lasagna if it's going poorly).
+When I'm not thinking about growth, you'll find me studying the Mamba Mentality, re-learning guitar chords, or making some ravioli (a lasagna if it's going poorly).

-In terms of biking– rumor has it he once went on a bike ride from San Francisco to Mill Valley.
-He took the ferry back.
+In terms of cycling– a friend once convinced me to go on a bike ride from San Francisco to Mill Valley.
+We took the ferry home.

 </div>